 A swim skirt is a swimsuit bottom in a skirt design, which can be part of a swimsuit set or a swimsuit separate.

-Swim shorts are casual swimsuit bottoms that are cut like shorts and available in a variety of lengths.
+Similar to board shorts, swim shorts are casual swimsuit bottoms that are cut like shorts and available in a variety of lengths.

 A SwimMini™ is a swim skirt with a mini-skirt length and a wide waistband that comes in tummy control and non-control options.

 A swim tee is a lightweight top that can be worn over a swimsuit top to provide extra coverage and protection from UV rays.
 These can be short or long-sleeved.